rcarrata/rcarrata.github.io/_posts/2020-05-01-upgrade-ocp4-from-the-cli.md

 ## Check your cluster health

-Before to start your upgrade, verify that everything is ok in your cluster:
+Before starting your upgrade, verify that everything is ok in your cluster:

 First of all, check that all nodes are in a Ready status.